 Importing client certificate

-Here, keypass should be equal to storepass because only storepass is supplied to JVM and if keypass is different, one may get error: "java.security.NoSuchAlgorithmException: Error constructing implementation (algorithm: Default, provider: SunJSSE, class: com.sun.net.ssl.internal.ssl.DefaultSSLContextImpl)".
+keypass is different, the following error may accur: "java.security.NoSuchAlgorithmException: Error constructing implementation (algorithm: Default, provider: SunJSSE, class: com.sun.net.ssl.internal.ssl.DefaultSSLContextImpl)".

-Importing root certificate to organaize a chain of trust
+Importing root certificate to organize a chain of trust

 3. Then you should extract the root certificate (the root certificate should have the same issuer and subject fields) from the pem file (it has text format) to a separate file.
 The file should look like: